 Moreover, your parents may be filing tax returns on your behalf or it is TDS (Tax Deducted at Source), but because the amount of income you personally generated is below the threshold value, it is refunded to you — and your parents keep the money as payment for acting as your “financial planner” (Read: you are not alone with this scenario)

 The IRS does not care.
 While it may impact willfulness versus non-willfulness, and reasonable cause versus “non” reasonable cause — you still have to report the income in the United States.

-**With respect to tax rules in India, oftentimes money is split between children following and inheritance to avoid other tax related issues.
+**With respect to tax rules in India, oftentimes money is split between children following an inheritance (even through the surviving parent is receiving the income from the children to avoid other tax related issues).
 The end-game is that the income generated is being redirected to a parent, but it is under the child’s name.

 I Didn’t Know I was on the Account?